Geniools/Project-6.1/README.md

 - ``http://localhost:<PORT>/api/linked-member-transaction/``: Retrieve all linked transactions
 - ``http://localhost:<PORT>/api/linked-member-transaction/<id>``: Retrieve a specific linked transaction

+#### Available formats

+The API supports the following formats:

+- json
+- xml
+- api (browsable API)

+To change the format, add the following to the url:

+``?format=<format>``

+#### Additional information

+The API will offer the same permissions as the admin panel.
+This means that a user with the ``member`` role will have read-only permissions and a user with the ``treasurer`` role will have read and write permissions (to specific parts of the application).

+By default, the API can be viewed in the browser as a browsable API.
+This means that you can navigate through the API and see the available endpoints and their functionality.

+- For more information about the permissions, please refer to the *User Roles* section.

 ### User Roles

 The application contains 3 roles:

-1. Member -> can only view data from the application ()
+1. **Member** -> can only view data from the application (has read-only permissions)
-2. Treasurer -> can view, edit specific data from the application and upload MT940 files
+2. **Treasurer** -> can view, edit specific data from the application and upload MT940 files
-3. Admin (superuser) -> treasurer role + can manage other users and their roles and other permissions regarding deleting and adding data in the database
+3. **Admin** (*superuser*) -> treasurer role + can manage other users and their roles and other permissions regarding deleting and adding data in the database
-4. Staff -> can log in the admin panel (used in combination with the other roles)
+4. **Staff** -> can log in the admin panel (used in combination with the other roles)

-**The roles mentioned above together apply both to the build in admin panel and to the available API.**
+**The roles mentioned above together apply both to the admin panel and to the available API.**